The Journey: The Sea Was Like a Storm

 And after that my husband decided to leave.

-After receiving numerous death threats from the Taliban, Zarrin and her husband fled their beautiful home and endured an arduous journey from Afghanistan through Iran and into Turkey before crossing the Aegean Sea to Greece.
+After receiving numerous death threats from the Taliban, Zarrin and her husband fled their home and journeyed from Afghanistan through Iran and into Turkey before crossing the Aegean Sea to Greece.
 Over the mountains, they each carried a child while their oldest walked alongside.
 At one point Zarrin was alone with the children for three days with nothing to eat but snow while her husband left to buy food and arrange for exorbitantly priced travel documents.
-All the while what she feared most lay ahead — the sea crossing between Turkey and Greece.

 I went to the ship despairing.
 My husband said to the Mafia [smuggler], “I have lots of money give to you for my family to buy [a good ship], not the plastic boat.”
 The Mafia said, “OK.”
 Every time he said, “OK” but when I came in sight of the sea [and saw the inadequate boat], he said, “Go!
 Go!
 Go!
 If you not go, you never go to ship.”